Skip to main content

 We can conclude that secondary chords do not always resolve strictly to the chords they appear to be tonicizing.

-This page titled 17.6: Irregular Resolutions of Secondary Chords is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Robert Hutchinson via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.6: Irregular Resolutions of Secondary Chords is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Robert Hutchinson via source content that was edited to the style and standards of the LibreTexts platform.